If you want to start a new website – be it for business purposes or a personal project – there are two main paths you can take:

 - If you’re more like (B), hire a web developer.

 That pretty much sums it up.
-There really is no universally better path among these two.
-Based on your needs, one is always going to be better than the other, so it’s only a matter of figuring out what your expectations are, plus how much time and money you can invest.
+There really isn’t a universally better path among these two.
+Based on your needs, one is always going to be better than the other.
+It’s a matter of figuring out what your expectations are and how much time and money you can invest.